mvolkmann/blog/src/zig.md

 }
 ```

-The conditions must evaluate to a `bool` value.
+The conditions must evaluate to a `bool` or optional value.
 Other types of values are not interpreted as truthy or falsely.

 Here is an example that includes random number generation and